 The TA runs horizontally across the front of the abdomen and acts like a corset.
 The main job of the TA is to stabilize the spine and pelvis before you move your arms or legs.
 These guys need to work all day, every day.
 Every time you take a step, climb a stair, reach overhead, cough or laugh so hard you cry, these lovely little muscles are kicking in.
 It’s not just about the 30 minutes of exercise we do, but the other 23.5 hours of the day.

 The problem is that we are not taught how to correctly and selectively strengthen the TA.
-So let’s do just that!
-Watch our Ab Rehab Workout.

 The transverse abdominis supports your baby during pregnancy.
 The fibers act just like a corset, pulling the core in from all angles (front and back).
 They are the most important of the muscle groups of the abdomen.
 The pelvic floor and TA keep your belly from dropping to your toes.
 The TA and PF, together with the uterus, work to push your baby out during delivery.
 Having those muscles be as strong and flexible as possible during labor while greatly ease your baby’s entry into the world and you’ll be grateful for that.